How to Get $500,000 to $1 Million in Life Insurance Coverage for Under $50 a Month — Even With Pre-Existing Health Conditions

 Here is why.

-Every insurance company has its own underwriting guidelines — its own rules about how different health conditions are rated.
+Every insurance company has its own underwriting guideline, its own rules about how different health conditions are rated.
 These guidelines vary significantly from company to company, and the variation is not random.
 Different insurers specialize in different risk profiles.
 Some are known for being more favorable to applicants with well-controlled diabetes.
 Others have better rates for people with a history of certain cancers.
 Others handle cardiovascular history more generously than average.
 Others are more competitive for applicants in specific age ranges.

 An independent life insurance broker has access to quotes and underwriting guidelines from dozens of insurers simultaneously.
-More importantly, an experienced broker who specializes in impaired risk cases — applicants with health conditions — knows which carriers are most likely to offer the best rates for which specific conditions.
+More importantly, an experienced broker who specializes in impaired risk cases applicants with health conditions knows which carriers are most likely to offer the best rates for which specific conditions.

 This knowledge is genuinely valuable and not easily replicated by shopping on your own.
-An online comparison tool shows you quoted rates, but those quotes are preliminary — they don’t account for your specific health details.
+An online comparison tool shows you quoted rates, but those quotes are preliminary, they don’t account for your specific health details.
 The actual rate you receive after underwriting may be very different from what was quoted.

-A broker who understands the underwriting tendencies of different carriers can often predict, based on your health profile, which insurer is most likely to offer the best outcome — saving you the time, the hard inquiries, and the potential complications of applying to multiple companies blindly.
+A broker who understands the underwriting tendencies of different carriers can often predict, based on your health profile, which insurer is most likely to offer the best outcome saving you the time, the hard inquiries, and the potential complications of applying to multiple companies blindly.

 For applicants with any meaningful health history, using an independent broker who specializes in impaired risk cases is not just helpful.
 It is essentially mandatory for getting the best available rate.